 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in April of 2018.

 If you’ve been around here for a while, you may have heard me talk about ButcherBox before.
 And if you’re new, you might be wondering what is ButcherBox?
 We’ve been using ButcherBox for over 3 years at this point, so we’re pretty well versed in the service.
 I’m sharing all of tips, info and answering all your questions below!

 What is Butcher Box?

-ButcherBox delivers grass fed beef, free range chicken, heritage pork and salmon directly to your door.
+ButcherBox is a meat delivery service that delivers grass fed beef, free range chicken, heritage pork and salmon directly to your door.
 All of the meat is free of antibiotics & hormones, and it arrives on dry ice so you can just pop it in your freezer + defrost as needed.